Elizabeth, New Jersey: Roads and highways

-Elizabeth is a hub of several major roadways including the New Jersey Turnpike / Interstate 95, Interstate 278 (including the Goethals Bridge, which carries Interstate 278 over the Arthur Kill between Elizabeth and Howland Hook, Staten Island), U.S. Route 1/9, Route 27, Route 28, and Route 439.
+Elizabeth is a hub of several major roadways including the New Jersey Turnpike / Interstate 95, Interstate 278 (including the Goethals Bridge, which carries Interstate 278 over the Arthur Kill between Elizabeth and Howland Hook, Staten Island), U.S. Route 1/9, Route 27, Route 28, Route 81 and Route 439.
 Elizabeth's own street plan, in contrast to the more usual grid plan, is to a large degree circular, with circumferential and radial streets centered on the central railroad station.

 As of May 2010, the city had a total of 153.78 mi of roadways, of which 123.75 mi were maintained by the municipality, 12.27 mi by Union County, 11.80 mi by the New Jersey Department of Transportation and 5.96 mi by the New Jersey Turnpike Authority.

 There are numerous crossings of the Elizabeth River.
 The city was once home to several smaller bascule bridges.
 The South First Street Bridge over the river, originally built in 1908, was replaced by a fixed span.
 The South Front Street Bridge, built in 1922, has been left in the open position since March 2011.
 A study is underway to determine if the bridge can be rehabilitated.
 The bridge is the only remaining movable road bridge in Union County.

 Elizabeth's transportation network is noted for having two of the most dangerous intersections in the United States, based on traffic deaths from 2000 to 2019.
 East Jersey St and US-1&9 had 9 fatal accidents over the 20-year period, while East Grand St and US-1&9 (just 1,150 feet to the North) had 7 fatal crashes over the 20-year period.